yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

     - [Test case #16](#test-case-16)

 #### Overview
-The purpose is to test "RX_DRP" counter got from show command "show interfaces counters" triggers on receiving specific packets.
+The purpose is to test "RX_DRP" counter got from show command "show interfaces counters" triggers on receiving specific packets by DUT.
 The "RX_DRP" counter counts all discard events.
 This counter counts concurrently with other discard counters.
 The test assumes all necessary configuration are already pre-configured on the SONIC switch before test runs.
 Destination IP address of the injected packet must be routable to ensure packet should not be routed but dropped.

 #### Scope
-The purpose of the test is testing of "RX_DRP" counter triggering on SONIC system, making sure that specific traffic drops correctly, according to sent packet and configured packet discards.
+The purpose of test cases is to verify that "RX_DRP" counter triggers on SONIC system, making sure that specific traffic drops correctly, according to sent packet and configured packet discards.
 Supported topologies:
 ```
 t0